 2nd & 3rd Place: a LS 600d Pro, F10 Fresnel, F10 Barn Doors, and Light Dome 150 from Aputure, the HERO10 Black Creator Edition camera from GoPro, a Surface Pro 8 from Microsoft and a copy of Final Draft 12 Screenwriting software.

 AGBO Storytellers Collective Award: The Collective will be involved with the judging this year.
 Members of the existing collective will select a winning filmmaker who will also join the alumni network.

 You must be over the age of 13 to submit your film.
 If you are 18 or older you may register for yourself or on behalf of your team.
 If you are not over the age of 18, your parent or legal guardian must submit the film on your behalf with the parental consent form.

 You have 48 Hours.
-On Friday, April 16th, we’ll post the Festival prompt and guidelines to this page and to AGBO socials.
-You then have until 7:30pm PST on Sunday, April 18th to submit your film.
+On Friday, April 29th at 5:00pm PT, we’ll post the Festival prompt and guidelines to this page and to AGBO socials.
+You then have until 5:00pm PST on Sunday, May 1st to submit your film.
 Upload your film and additional materials via our submission page.
-Submissions received after 7:30pm PST on Sunday may not be considered for the winning prize.
+Submissions received after 5:00pm PST on Sunday may not be eligible for consideration.
 All creativity must take place during this 48-Hour window.
 Any creative work in advance of the competition weekend is prohibited.
 Creative work includes, but is not limited to: Writing the script, Rehearsing, Costume/Set Design, Shooting, Editing, Sound Design, Rendering, Uploading your film to our submission page.
 The only work to begin prior to the challenge’s announcement is: Forming your team (organizing cast & crew), Scouting locations, and Gathering equipment.